EndPointCorp/end-point-blog/2022/11/kubernetes-envvar-configmaps-secrets.md

 Photo by Jeffry Johar

 <!-- https://www.pexels.com/photo/thai-restaurant-14026238/ -->
 There are 3 ways to set environment variables for the container in the Kubernetes pod.
-They are the hard  coded way, Configmap and Secret.
-These methods exist to serve their purpose based on requirements and use cases.
+They are the hard  coded way, ConfigMaps and Secret.
+These methods exist to serve their purpose based on requirements and users use cases.

 As for those who are taking the Certified Kubernetes Administrator exam,   you need to know all of these by heart.
 These skills fall under the domain of  workloads and scheduling which is 15% of the exam .
 Let go over how to create the environment variables based on these methods.